Jmersh/NSURS-HER-ML/README.md

 [ ] Automate final steps (screen predicted energy for value range)

 [ ] Add examples of what project can do

+[ ] Add project paper and presentation to Github

+[ ] Finish a ton of stuff